karlnewell/rpki-validator-alpine/README.md

-RIPE RPKI 3 validator service running in docker
+RIPE RPKI 3 validator service running in docker.
+You will also need the rpki 3 rtr-server container from my other repository.

 docker run -d -p 8323:8323 -p 8081:8081 rpki3-rtr-server-alpine
 docker run -d -p 8088:8080 rpki3-alpine